awsdocs/aws-iot-events-developer-guide/doc_source/best-practices.md

 ## Publish regularly to save your detector model when working in the AWS IoT Events console<a name="best-practices-console"></a>

-When you use the AWS IoT Events console, your work in progress is saved locally in your browser \(cookies\)\.
-But you must choose **Publish** to save your detector model to AWS IoT Events\.
-After you publish a detector model, your published work is available in any browser that you use to access your account\.
-Before you publish, your work isn't saved\.
+When you use the AWS IoT Events console, your work in progress is saved locally in your browser\.
+However, you must choose **Publish** to save your detector model to AWS IoT Events\.
+After you publish a detector model, your published work will become available in any browser that you use to access your account\.

 **Note**
-After you publish a detector model, you can't change its name but you can continue to modify its definition\.
+If you don't publish your work, it will not be saved\.
+After you publish a detector model, you can't change its name\.
+However, you can continue modifying its definition\.

 ## Store your AWS IoT Events data to avoid possible data loss due to a long period of inactivity<a name="best-practices-inactivity"></a>

-If you don't use AWS IoT Events for a significant period of time \(that is, don't incur charges and don't create detector models\) your data, including your detector models, might be deleted automatically\.
-However, we won't delete data or detector models without providing you with at least 30 days prior notice\.
+If you don't use AWS IoT Events for a significant period of time, your data, including your detector models, might be deleted automatically\.
+A significant period of time could mean, for example, you don't incur charges and don't create detector models\.
+However, we won't delete data or detector models without providing you with at least a 30 day notice prior\.
 If you need to store data for an extended period of time, consider using [AWS storage services](https://docs.aws.amazon.com/whitepapers/latest/cost-optimization-storage-optimization/aws-storage-services.html)\.